 Phase II is a $20.6 million project to complete the extension of the roadway from State Highway 114 to FM 1709/Southlake Boulevard.
 The completed extension will improve safety and enhance mobility in Southlake and in Northeast Tarrant County.
-TxDOT has recently announced that it will be finished in late 2017.

-The 1.6 mile project includes:
+The 1.6-mile project includes:

-a four-lane roadway with raised curb medians from Randol Mill Road to FM 1709/Southlake Boulevard.
+A four-lane roadway with raised curb medians from Randol Mill Road to FM 1709/Southlake Boulevard.

-improvements at the intersection of FM 1938 and Southlake Boulevard (FM 1709) will provide dual left turn lanes to enhance mobility through the intersection.
+Improvements at the intersection of FM 1938 and Southlake Boulevard (FM 1709) will provide dual left turn lanes to enhance mobility through the intersection.